dotnet/docs-maui/docs/user-interface/handlers/customize.md

 Each method has an identical signature that requires two arguments:

 - A `string`-based key.
 This key doesn't have to correspond to the name of a property exposed by a type, or a property on a native control, and can therefore be arbitrary when calling the `PrependToMapping` or `AppendToMapping` methods.
 For example, `MyCustomization` can be specified as a key, with any native control modification being performed as the customization.
-However, to modify an existing mapping the key used by .NET MAUI must be specified.
+However, the key used by .NET MAUI must be specified when modifying an existing .NET MAUI mapping.
 - An `Action` that represents the method that performs the handler customization.
 The `Action` specifies two arguments:
   - A `handler` argument that provides an instance of the handler being customized.
   - A `view` argument that provides an instance of the cross-platform control that the handler implements.

 > [!NOTE]
 > The key values used for .NET MAUI control mappings are based on interface and property names, for example `nameof(IEntry.IsPassword)`.
-The interfaces that abstract each cross-platform control can be found [here](https://github.com/dotnet/maui/tree/main/src/Core/src/Core).
+The interfaces, and their properties, that abstract each cross-platform control can be found [here](https://github.com/dotnet/maui/tree/main/src/Core/src/Core).

 Each handler class exposes the native control that implements the cross-platform control via its `PlatformView` property.
 This property can be accessed to set native control properties, invoke native control methods, and subscribe to native control events.
 In addition, the cross-platform control implemented by the handler is exposed via its `VirtualView` property.

-Handlers can be customized to augment the appearance and behavior of a .NET MAUI control beyond the customization that's possible through the control's API.
 Handler customizations are global and aren't scoped to a specific UI control.
 Handler customization is allowed to happen anywhere in your app.
 Once a handler is customized, it affects all controls of that type, everywhere in your app.

 Handlers can be customized per platform by using compiler preprocessor directives, to multi-target code based on the platform.
 Alternatively, you can use partial classes to organize your code into platform-specific folders and files.
 For more information about conditional compilation, see [Conditional compilation](/dotnet/csharp/language-reference/preprocessor-directives#conditional-compilation).